rsreds/git-good/03-admin.md

 ## Remove large files from the repository

 We could remove the `build/` folder with a `rebase` on main.
-However this could prove to be complex even in this simple example, as the build folder is present in multiple commits, it's content changes in more than one commmit, and it gets added and removed in commits that contain other code changes.
+However this could prove to be complex even in this simple example, as the build folder is present in multiple commits, its content changes in more than one commmit, and it gets added and removed in commits that contain other code changes.
 So we cannot simply drop these commits.

 While a solution is possibile, in this case it's probably faster, easier and safer to use `git-filter-repo`, as we will still end up drastically changing the history.